EliAndrewC/l7r/setting/l7r.md

 - Asahi was widely understood to be the superior fighter, being a veteran and accomplished duelist, while Masao was still young and inexperienced.
 However, despite being drunk himself, Masao knocked Asahi unconscious, probably due to the older man's heavier intoxication.

-- Masao proceeded to brag to the entire bar that Asahi was lucky that this was merely a brawl and not a real duel, declared himself the superior fighter, proclaiming that in any real duel he would have surely killed Asahi.
+- Masao proceeded to brag to the entire bar that Asahi was lucky that this was merely a brawl and not a real duel, and declared himself the superior fighter, proclaiming that in any real duel he would have surely killed Asahi.

 - Asahi challenged him to a duel to the death the next day, in repayment for the insult.
 Masao apologized profusely, publicly said he knew Asahi was the superior opponent, and begged Asahi to pretend that he had never said those things.
 Asahi petitioned the Office of the Emerald Champion to have a magistrate rule that Masao must accept his challenge.